AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/aem-forms-cloud-service-communications.md

 ---

-# AEM Forms API&#39;s voor as a Cloud Service communicatie gebruiken - Synchrone verwerking {#frequently-asked-questions}
+# AEM Forms-API&#39;s voor as a Cloud Service communicatie gebruiken - synchrone verwerking {#frequently-asked-questions}

 **De functie Communicatie is in bèta.**